New York joins California in locking down against the virus

-New York state moved to join California on Friday in confining nearly all residents to their homes, as governors undertook their most sweeping efforts yet to contain the coronavirus and fend off the kind of onslaught of patients that has caused southern Europe to buckle.
+New York state moved to join California on Friday in ordering nearly all residents to stay in their homes, as governors undertook their most sweeping efforts yet to contain the coronavirus and fend off the kind of onslaught of patients that has caused southern Europe to buckle.

-“We’re going to close the valve, because the rate of increase in the number of cases portends a total overwhelming of our hospital system,” New York Gov. Andrew Cuomo said as cases in the state climbed to more than 7,000 and the death toll reached at least 38.
+“We’re going to close the valve, because the rate of increase in the number of cases portends a total overwhelming of our hospital system,” New York Gov. Andrew Cuomo said as the death toll in the U.S. topped 200, with at least 35 in his state.

-Cuomo said that starting Sunday, all workers in nonessential businesses must stay home as much as possible and all gatherings of any size will be banned in the state of more than 19 million people.
+Cuomo said that starting Sunday, all workers in nonessential businesses must stay home as much as possible, and all gatherings of any size will be banned in the state of more than 19 million people.
 He acted after California all but confined its 40 million residents in the biggest lockdown in the nation.
+Both states made exceptions for vital jobs and errands, as well as exercise.

 The increasingly drastic measures in the U.S. came as gasping patients filled the wards of hospitals in Spain and Italy, and the global death toll surpassed 10,000, with the virus still multiplying and gaining footholds in new corners of the world.

-Italy, the hardest-hit country in Europe, reported 627 new deaths Friday — its biggest day-to-day rise since the outbreak began — and said new cases also shot up.
-Italy now has seen over 4,000 deaths and 47,000 infections.
+Italy, the hardest-hit country in Europe, reported 627 new deaths Friday, its biggest day-to-day rise since the outbreak began, and said new cases also shot up.
+Italy now has seen over 4,000 deaths — more even than China — and 47,000 infections.
 The soaring numbers came despite a nationwide lockdown.

 The World Health Organization noted the epidemic’s dramatic speed.